SonamLhamo9/zootopia2-text-analysis/README.md

  What themes they discussed
  Which characters created the strongest emotional reactions

-Overall, the movie was well received, especially for its animation, humor, emotional tone, and main characters.# zootopia2-text-analysis
+Overall, the movie was well received, especially for its animation, humor, emotional tone, and main characters.